-Side stand 1 is located on the left of the vehicle.
+The side stand 1 is located on the left of the vehicle.
 The side stand is used for parking the motorcycle.

 The side stand must be folded up during motorcycle use.
 The side stand is coupled with the safety starting system.
-See the instructions in the "Stopping, parking" chapter.
+See the instructions in the section on "Stopping, parking".